kevinew/ml/README.md

 ml
 ==

-an art of  machine learning
+An art of  machine learning